thoughtspot/thoughtspot.github.io/_admin/loading/prep-schema-for-load.md

 ## Connect with TQL

-Before connecting with TQL, you need:
+Before connecting with TQL, you will need:

 -   Access to your ThoughtSpot instance Linux shell from a client machine.
 -   The administrator OS login.